MansMeg/predict_riksdagen/README.md

-# predict_riksdagen
+# Predict Riksdagen

-A corpus with data for predictive modeling of the Swedish parliament
+A repository with data and functionality for predictive modeling of the Swedish parliament.